-We recommend that all motor home occupants become familiar with these safety precautions, and be alert to changes in weather.
+We recommend that all motor home occupants become familiar with these safety precautions, and be constantly alert to changes in weather.

-- Be alert, because thunderstorms can form at any time, in any month of the year.
-Thunderstorms can produce large amounts of rain over a small area in a short time, which may result in a flash flood.
-Listen frequently to weather reports on the radio for weather and flood conditions. - When camping near a stream, leave plenty of sloping bank between you and the stream. - Avoid deep canyons and dry washes during stormy or threatening weather.
-Be aware of alternate exits.
+Be alert, keep an eye to the sky because thunderstorms can form at any time in any month of the year.
+Thunderstorms can produce heavy amounts of rain over a small area in a short time which may result in a flash flood.
+Listen frequently to weather reports on radio for weather and flood conditions.

-- If heavy rain occurs, move to high ground immediately (at least 30-40 feet above the canyon floor or bottom of dry wash). - During a flash flood, if you cannot move your vehicle, abandon it.
-Do not attempt to return to your vehicle before the water has receded. - Do not attempt to wade to your vehicle if the water is above your knees - fast moving water exerts an enormous amount of pressure, making it impossible to remain standing or walking. - Do not try to drive through flooded areas. - Follow instructions of local authorities.
+- When camping near a stream, leave plenty of sloping bank between you and the stream. - Avoid deep canyons and dry washes during stormy or threatening weather.
+Be aware of alternate exits. - If heavy rain occurs, move to high ground immediately (at least 30-40 feet above the canyon floor or bottom of dry wash). - During a flash flood, if you can't move your vehicle, abandon it.
+Don't attempt to return to your vehicle before the water has receded. - Don't attempt to wade to your vehicle if the water is above your knees - fast moving water exerts an enormous amount of pressure, making it impossible to remain standing or walking. - Don't try to drive through flooded areas. - Follow instructions of local authorities.
 Leave immediately when advised to do so.
-Many lives have been lost because people did not heed warnings. - Have on hand survival supplies for several days, including food, water, first aid equipment and necessary medications.
+Many lives have been lost because people didn't heed warnings. - Have on hand survival supplies for several days, including food, water, first aid equipment and necessary medications.
 In desert areas during hot weather allow 3-4 gallons of drinking water per person, per day. - Before you leave home, inform someone of your destination and when you expect to return.
-Authorities at your destination should be notified immediately if you do not arrive on time.
+Authorities at your destination should be notified immediately if you do not return on time